Jacques Necker: Second term as Controller-General

-On 25 or 26 August Necker was called back to office accompanied by fireworks.
-According to John Hardman Marie-Antoinette helped to organise Necker's return to power.
+On 25 or 26 August, Necker was called back to office accompanied by fireworks.
+According to John Hardman, Marie-Antoinette helped to organise Necker's return to power.
 This time he insisted on the title of Controller-General of Finances and access to the royal council.

 Necker was appointed as Chief minister of France.
 He revoked the order of 16 August requiring bondholders to accept paper instead of money; government bonds rose 30% on the market.
-On 7 September Necker forbade the export of grain.